 The mobile future

-With remote working becoming more commonplace, and sales and field workers requiring instant access to data and information wherever they are located, digital transformation has become essential.
+With remote working becoming more commonplace, and sales and field workers requiring instant access to data and information wherever they are located, digital business transformation has become essential.
 Mobiles, laptops and tablet devices all need to be connected to a central server and provide access to relevant information.

 In fact, mobile devices are becoming more widely used within an organisation itself, whether this is by the sales team, in the warehouse or at companies who adopt a hot desk philosophy.
 Collaboration and networking tools have also started to become essential within this environment, as it allows salespeople and frontline staff to identify experts and get questions answered in real time.